dmerejkowsky/blog/content/post/docopt-v-argparse.md

 See [the dedicated page]({{< ref "pages/feedback.md" >}}) on how to reach me.

-That you for reading thus far, see you next time!
+Thank you for reading thus far, see you next time!

 [^1]: Stolen from the [Python UK 2012 conference on docopt](https://www.youtube.com/watch?v=pXhcPJK5cMc)